Cleanup | Consolidate connection capability metadata#3862

 jsondatatype wouldn't appear when runningSqlConnection.GetSchema("DataTypes")against an Azure SQL instance.
 This is because of an underlying design choice in SqlMetaDataFactory: it only uses the SQL Server version number to control whether specific queries are used and specific records are returned.
 This isn't compatible with Azure SQL (which always returns a version of 12.x.)
 To fix this, we need SqlMetaDataFactory to be able to make decisions based upon the server capabilities, whether determined by the version, the presence of a FEATUREEXTACK token, or the contents of one of those tokens' values.In this PR, we introduce a new type,

 ConnectionCapabilities.
-This class takes on the responsibility of parsingLOGINACKandFEATUREEXTACKtokens, then converting them into an object which SqlConnectionInternal, SqlMetaDataFactory and TdsParser can interrogate to check for feature availability.
+This class takes on the responsibility of hosting the various feature flags as an object which SqlConnectionInternal, SqlMetaDataFactory and TdsParser can interrogate to check for feature availability.
 For good measure, I then plumb this object through to SqlMetaDataFactory.
-A subsequent PR can work out the best way to implement filtering.LOGINACK parsing is handled by the new object's
+A subsequent PR can work out the best way to implement filtering.Other points of errata:

 SqlLoginAckinstance as a field on SqlConnectionInternal, which means that it never leaves the scope it was created in.
 I've turned it into a readonly ref struct.This is a comparatively large PR, so I've tried to make it practical to move commit-by-commit.